Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 where the field amplitudes are simply $B_{\rm FL}=\tau_{\rm FL}$ and $B_{\rm DL}=\tau_{\rm DL}$ if the torques are calculated for the unitary magnetization ${\bf m}$, as assumed in Eq.~\eqref{eq:torquedef}.\footnote{To emphasize the direction of the effective fields in perpendicularly magnetized layers, $B_{\rm FL}$ and $B_{\rm DL}$ are sometimes called "transverse field" ($H_{\rm T}$) and "longitudinal field" ($H_{\rm L}$), respectively \cite{Kim2013}.} Thus, for positive values of the SOT coefficients $\tau_{\rm FL}$ and $\tau_{\rm DL}$, ${\bf B}_{\rm FL} || \, {\bf y}$ whereas ${\bf B}_{\rm DL}$ rotates clockwise in the $xz$ plane, corresponding to ${\bf T}_{\rm DL} \, || \, - {\bf y}$.
 Figure~\ref{Fig_SOTgeometry}(a) shows the orientation of the torques and effective fields for the model system Pt/Co/AlO$_x$, in which $\tau_{\rm FL}>0$ and $\tau_{\rm DL}<0$ \cite{Garello2013}.
-Typical values of $B_{\rm FL,DL}$ in NM/FM systems are in the range 0.1-10~mT for a current density $j_c =10^7$~A/cm$^2$.
-Note also that the Oersted field due to the current flowing in the nonmagnetic layer produces an additional field $B_{Oe} \approx \mu_0 j_c t_N / 2$ antiparallel (parallel) to ${\bf y}$ for bottom (top) stacking relative to the magnetic layer.
+Typical values of $B_{\rm FL,DL}$ in NM/FM systems are in the range 0.1-10~mT for a current density $j_{\rm c} =10^7$~A/cm$^2$.
+Note also that the Oersted field due to the current flowing in the nonmagnetic layer produces an additional field $B_{\rm Oe} \approx \mu_0 j_{\rm c} t_N / 2$ antiparallel (parallel) to ${\bf y}$ for bottom (top) stacking relative to the magnetic layer.

-In the typical NM/FM bilayers, the measurable effect of the SOT on the magnetization scale with the current and the volume of the FM.
-It is thus useful to define the spin torque efficiencies
+In the typical NM/FM bilayer geometry shown in Fig.~\ref{Fig_SOTgeometry}(a), the SOTs are interfacial torques whose magnitude, to a first approximation, does not depend on the thickness $t_{F}$ of the ferromagnet.
+However, the measurable effects of the SOTs on the magnetization, namely $B_{\rm FL}$ and $B_{\rm DL}$, scale inversely with $t_{F}$ because the magnetic inertia is proportional to the volume of the ferromagnet.
+Keeping into account the proportional relationship between SOTs and injected current, it is thus useful to define the spin torque efficiencies